-Although the lat sack came rather easy to Strahan, it dosn't mean he didn't earn the record.
+Although the let sack came rather easy to Strahan, it dosn't mean he didn't earn the record.
 Straan is one of the team leaders on the Cants; he plays hard and is a good role moel.
-Gastineau was even quoted as sayinche was glad someone like Strahan had chance to break his record and that he hoed Strahan would be able to use the recrd in a positive way, was a lot of inequity irsports and there was more money spenon men's teams.
-He feels that Title IX isbenificial to women athletes becaue they are offered more opportunity and qual playing time.
+Gastineau was even quoted as sayinche was glad someone like Strahan had achance to break his record and that he hoed Strahan would be able to use the recrd in a positive way, unlike Gastineau did.
+Every fan (including Packer fans) in the stadium that day cheered for Strahan.